Framework v8

 'FEDFUND, LONDONB CALENDAR'

 You can reconfigure the calendar and timezone values during initialization.
-However, if you have already initialized your environment the sig.de_init() call will allow you to reset the values.
-The following code block will change the defaults.
+If you have already initialized your environment, the sig.de_init() call will allow you to reset the values.
+The following code block will change the defaults:

 # Destroy your environment